PoPGRI/GRAIC22-Benchmarks/README.md

 # GRAIC22-BENCHMARKS

-This respository contains controller submissions from the [GRAIC 2022 Competition](https://popgri.github.io/Race/).
+This respository contains controller submissions and results from the [GRAIC 2022 Competition](https://popgri.github.io/Race/).
 Each controller takes as input the sensor data for the ego vehicles and outputs decisions for the actuators, namely steering and throttle.
+This controller program has to be plugged-in to the vehicle and the simulation environment to run the whole autonomous system.
+The GRAIC competition evaluates (or races) each of the controllers on different vehicles and in different tracks.
+The tracks are populated with scenarios involving other vehicles and pedestrians.
+The score for a controller is determined based on speed of track completion and collision penalties.
+This repository provides the logs from each of these races.